Robert Westerby

 Robert Westerby (3 July 1909 in Hackney, England – 16 November 1968 in Los Angeles County, California, United States), was a writer of novels (published by Arthur Barker of London) and screenwriter for films and television.
 An amateur boxer in his youth, he wrote many early magazine articles and stories centred around that sport.
 As a writer of screenplays, he was employed at Disney's Burbank studio from 1961 until his death in 1968.

-Westerby's 1937 novel Wide Boys Never Work, a story of the criminal underworld before the Second World War, was the an early published use of the term "wide boy".
+Westerby's 1937 novel Wide Boys Never Work, a story of the criminal underworld before the Second World War, was an early published use of the term "wide boy".
 In 1956 the book was made into the British film Soho Incident (released in the United States as Spin a Dark Web).
 In 2008 London Books republished Wide Boys Never Work as part of their London Books classics series.
 Before then, M. Benny had published, in 1936, the novel 'Low Company', (published by 'P. Davies', of London).

 His account of his early life was entitled A Magnum for my Mother (1946).
 To the British public, a magnum just meant a large bottle of champagne.
 However, in the USA it could suggest a type of handgun, so it was retitled Champagne for Mother (1947).